HST 103 History of World Civilization I

 HST 304 Women in American History

-Deals particularly with that part of social history concerned with what women have done since the founding of America.
-Focuses on crises, movements, and events, which have been of special concern to women.
+This course deals particularly with that part of social history concerned with what women have done since the founding of America.
+It focuses on events and movements which have offered special concern to women.

 HST 307 The American Revolution and Early Republic

 This course examines the colonial foundation, emergence, and early development of the United States.
-Focusing on the period of approximately 1492 to 1848, this course covers the era of European colonization, the American Revolution, the founding of the United States, the struggles of the new nation, and the promises as well as challenges of the Jacksonian Era.
-It concludes with a look at the Mexican-American War, an event that set United States on the path toward civil war.
+Focusing on the period of approximately 1492 to 1848, this course covers the era of European colonization, the American Revolution, the founding of the United States, the struggles of a new nation, and the promises as well as challenges of the Jacksonian Era.
+It concludes with a look at the Mexican-American War, and event that set the United States on the path toward Civil War.

 HST 308 Civil War & Reconstruction

-This course examines the conflict that occurred between the Northern and Southern States throughout the American Civil War.
-During this class attention will be given to the causes of the war, dating back to the 1850's; the course this bloody war took; and the consequences of the war for America.
+This course examines the conflict between the Northern and Southern states during the Civil War and Reconstruction.
+During this class attention will be given to the causes of the war, dating back to the 1850s; the course this bloody war took; and the consequences of the way for America.

 HST 309 History of the United States in the 20th Century

-During this course attention will be given to significant domestic issues America faced throughout the 20th century, how these issues were handled and the long term impact they had on the country.
-In addition, the role of the U.S. in the broader world community with emphasis on the U.S. acting as a global policeman will be examined.
+During this course attention will be given to significant domestic issues America faced throughout the 20th century, how these issues were handled, and the long term impact they had on the country.
+In addition, the role of the U.S. in the boarder world community with emphasis on the U.S. acting as a global policeman will be examined.

 HST 350 American Business and Economic History

-Examines the major aspects and evolution of the American economy from colonial times until the present with special emphasis on the development of the American business practices.
-The course surveys the history of American economic growth from the days of the colonial farmer and merchant capitalist through the development of the factory system, banking and the transportation revolutions, and the growth of modern corporations and worldwide trade.
+This course examines the major aspects and evolution of the American economy from colonial times until the present with a special emphasis on the development of American business practices.
+The course surveys the history of American economic growth from the days of the colonial farmer and merchant capitalist through the development of the factory system, banking and the transportation revolution, and the growth of modern corporations and worldwide trade.

 HST 351 American Labor History

-Traces the experience of the American worker from colonial days to the present.
-Explores the changes in philosophies and goals of the labor movement in response to changing social and economic conditions.
+This course traces the experience of the American worker from colonial days to the present.
+It also explores the changes in philosophies and goals of the labor movement in response to changing social and economic conditions.

 HST 380 History of Russia and Eastern Europe